Enabling the Future of Quantum Computing

 During his PhD, Adriaan worked on control for superconducting quantum systems.
-He has developed new calibration and characterization protocols, as well as a new type of two-qubit gate, and led the development of the Quantum Infinity, a transmon-based full-stack quantum computer that preceded QuTech’s Quantum Inspire platform.
+He has developed new calibration and characterization protocols, as well as a new type of two-qubit gate, and made key contributions to the development of Quantum Infinity, a transmon-based full-stack quantum computer that preceded QuTech’s Quantum Inspire platform.
 Adriaan has worked closely with experts from all layers of the stack, which was formally recognized through the Zurich Instruments Pioneer Award, and resulted in award-winning papers.
 Before starting his Ph.D., Adriaan was on the executive board of a non-profit business consultancy.

 Adriaan RolSystems Architecture